 One particular food that has gotten a lot of attention as of late is the banana.
 This seemingly simple and unassuming fruit is actually one of the healthier options a person has when it comes to picking a food for physical fitness.
 Fruits in general are good for you, as they provide good amounts of natural sugars and carbs for energy and some fairly good amounts of fiber in each fruit as well.
 Beyond simply giving you a good dose of sugar, however, the banana has a lot more in store.

-- The main benefit the banana is best known for is providing good amounts of potassium.
+Each banana offers about 11% of the recommended dietary allowance of dietary fiber.
+Fiber is far more important to the body than one might realize, for reasons going from helping the digestive system function more smoothly and regularly.
+Fiber also has the crucial benefit of helping the body manage its blood sugar levels, which in turn can help keep a person from overeating.
+The main benefit the banana is best known for is providing good amounts of potassium.
 Potassium is a multifunctional, helpful nutrient that has many benefits.
 Bananas tend to be prescribed for muscle cramping thanks to the high amounts of potassium it offers – potassium helps promote efficient muscle extension and contraction, which helps keep cramps at bay and even prevent muscle soreness.
 Potassium can also help lower blood pressure and aid the body in restoring lost electrolytes.

-- The fructooligosaccharide (FOS) in bananas helps promote effective calcium absorption, allowing the body to keep healthy calcium levels.
+The fructooligosaccharide (FOS) in bananas helps promote effective calcium absorption, allowing the body to keep healthy calcium levels.
 In addition to this, FOS keeps good bacteria in the colon healthy, helping the body produce vitamins and digestive enzymes.

-- The nutrients in bananas include iron, vitamin C, vitamin B6, copper, and magnesium.
+The nutrients in bananas include iron, vitamin C, vitamin B6, copper, and magnesium.
 These nutrients can help build muscle, and vitamin B6 even acts as an anfi-inflammatory that can contribute to avoiding cardiovascular disease and obesity.